 And it’s okay.
 You’ll still get a job when you get home.
 It’s not a black mark, or the end of your international development career.
 You tried something, and it didn’t work.
 You made a major sacrifice and it turned out to be the wrong choice.
 That happens.
 No one makes perfect choices all the time.
 Wayan Vota ET’d from Peace Corps and he is doing just fine.
 I have never been a Peace Corps volunteer, but I have hired plenty of people.
 I know what managers look at in a resume, and I can tell you, it’s not over just because you leave the Peace Corps early.

-Now is a good time to tell you that I offer free coaching to Peace Corps volunteers who are in country or within three months of their return.
-Just send me an email.
+Now is a good time to tell you that I offer five-dollar coaching to Peace Corps volunteers who are in country or within three months of their return.
+You can schedule right here.
 No deals, no strings.
 Just I know you’re all broke and trying to figure out what to do next, and I can help.